Destrehan Plantation: American Oil Company

 In 1914, the Mexican Petroleum Company, a predecessor of the American Oil Company, bought the property and built an oil refinery.
 The company tore down the ancillary buildings around the manor house and built employee housing.
-The mansion itself was used in a variety of ways including as a clubhouse.
-In 1959, American Oil tore down the refinery, abandoning the site; the following 12 years brought rapid decay for Destrehan Plantation house.
+The mansion was used in a variety of ways including as a clubhouse.
+In 1959, American Oil tore down the refinery, abandoning the site; the following 12 years brought rapid decay for manor house.